Go back

 But the fish was purchased elsewhere.

-Godly: Polenta with cream.
+Godly: We made polenta with cream.

 My mother always has to light the fire when she makes polenta, or else she doesn’t make it.
 She only makes it in winter when the fire is lit.